8 reasons Reykjavik is one of Europe's most unusual city breaks

 Spend your days exploring the city or the surrounding wilderness, and at night head out into the nearby countryside in search of some light entertainment.
 No other city in Europe can offer such high chances of spotting the aurora in all her glory.

-3. It survives on geothermal power
+It survives on geothermal power

 Reykjavik translates as "Bay of Smokes", a name that comes from the hive of geothermal activity that sits beneath the city.
 Around 95% of the buildings in Iceland's capital are powered by geothermal energy, making it one of the cleanest cities in the world when it comes to CO² emissions.

-You can make the most of your geothermal surroundings at one of the many public baths in Reykjavik - Laugardalslaug has a whole complex of heated pools, and Nautholsvik is a geothermal beach, where manmade hot tubs bubble away in the sea.
+You can make the most of your geothermal surroundings at one of the many public baths in Reykjavik: Laugardalslaug has a whole complex of heated pools and Nautholsvik is a geothermal beach, where manmade hot tubs bubble away in the sea.

-4. It's right next door to some seriously strange landscapes
+There are some seriously strange landscapes

-Skogafoss Waterfall south east of Reykjavík, Iceland © Sykes - Flickr Creative Commons
+Skogafoss Waterfall south east of Reykjavík, Iceland

-Unlike many European capitals, Reykjavik sits in close proximity to some astonishing natural wonders.
+Unlike many European capitals, Reykjavik sits close to some astonishing natural wonders.
 Day trips from the city can take you out the Reykjanes Peninsula, along a stretch of dramatic black coastline where you can stand between the American and Eurasian continental plates.

 You can also opt for a tour of the Golden Circle to take in the three most famous sights in the country: the explosive Strokkur geyser, the thundering Gullfoss waterfall, and the historical Thingvellir National Park.

-5. It gets almost 24 hours of daylight
+It sees almost 24 hours of daylight

 As the northernmost capital city in Europe, Reykjavik sees up to 21 hours of daylight each day during the summer months.
 This means the regular Friday night runtur (pub crawl) is rowdier than ever as revellers party through the midnight sun.